 What VSS captures

-Volume Shadow Copy Service (VSS) takes point-in-time snapshots of an NTFS volume.
-Each snapshot is a copy-on-write delta: when a block is about to be modified, the original is preserved in the shadow copy first.
-The snapshot therefore reflects the volume exactly as it was at the moment of creation, including the Master File Table.
+Volume Shadow Copy Service takes point-in-time snapshots of an NTFS volume.
+Each snapshot is a copy-on-write delta: when a block is about to be modified on the live volume, the original is preserved in the shadow copy first.
+The snapshot reflects the volume exactly as it was at the moment of creation, including:

 Why this matters for forensics

-The live $MFT is one observation.
-A volume with five snapshots gives you six observations: today plus five historical ones.
-Each historical $MFT records the state of the volume at that moment, including:
+The live MFT is one observation.
+With snapshots, you get a series.
+Each historical MFT records the state of the volume at that moment, including:

-• Records whose timestamps differ from today, exposing renames, moves, and timestomping that happened between snapshots.
+- Records whose timestamps differ from today.
+Exposes renames, moves, and timestomping that happened in the interval.

 Listing snapshots